AnnaGerber/little-bits-js/2.twist/instructions.md

       led.on();

       dimmer.on("change", function() {
-        // reading will be between 0 and 1023
-        console.log("dimmer reading " + this.raw);
+        // raw value read will be between 0 and 1023 console.log("dimmer reading " + this.raw);
         // brightness expects a value up to 255, so divide by 4 led.brightness(Math.floor(this.raw / 4));